owcer/code-api/README.md

 setCanChangeBlockType(playerId, blockName)

 /**
- * Stops a player from Changeing a block type.
+ * Stops a player from Changing a block type.
 Valid names are those contained within blockMetadata.ts and 'Air'
  * Less priority than can change block pos/can change block rect *
  * @param {PlayerId} playerId